rubensworks/article-ldtraversal-security-short/content/conclusions.md

 and introduce and apply attack models to test their effectiveness.
 Furthermore, for the security vulnerabilities for which no concrete mitigations exist yet, research is perhaps even more critical.
-Since our analysis of security vulnerabilities is by no means complete, additional research effort is needed to uncover and predict potential security vulnerabilities in LTQP.
+Since our analysis of security vulnerabilities is by no means exhaustive, additional research efforts are needed to uncover and predict potential security vulnerabilities in LTQP.
-Such future research --with our work as a first step-- is crucial for enabling a decentralized Web over which we can query securely.
+Such future research---with our work as a first step---is crucial for enabling a decentralized Web which we can query securely.